ordishs/bitcoin-sv-arm64/README.md

 # Build bitcoin-sv for an M1 Mac.

-The latest binaries are available [here](https://github.com/ordishs/bitcoin-sv-arm64/tree/main/bitcoin-sv-1.0.10-arm64).
-It you download these to your machine, you can skip to step 6.

 ### 1. Firstly, you will need homebrew installed on your machine
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"